temporalio/samples-server/tls/tls-simple/README.md

 ### TLS

 This samples demonstrates how to configure Transport Layer Security (TLS) to secure network communication with and within Temporal cluster.
-The generated certificates are in PKCS1 and PKCS12 format.
+The generated certificates are in
+  - PKCS1 format for server
+  - PKCS8 and PKCS12 format for client

 ### Steps to run this sample